Actinarium/Rhythm/README.md

 The full license text is [here][license].

+Android, Google Play and the Google Play logo are trademarks of Google Inc.

 ---
 ¹ — Controlling overlays on the go is available for Android 4.1+ only, since it relies on action buttons in the notification.
 This will be addressed in v1.0.
 The drawing itself works fine.
-² — Just a friendly reminder that the library is not a kitchen sink :)

 [mdspec]: http://www.google.com/design/spec/layout/metrics-keylines.html
 [bintray]: https://bintray.com/actinarium/maven/rhythm